Overview

 - school and class websites, newsletters, blogs, apps

-- parent-teacher or parent-teacher-child conferences
+- parent-teacher or parent-teacher-student conferences

 - written communication of learning reports

-The teacher and early childhood educator team
+- an early childhood educator

 Transportation